Meet Our Therapists

 Brittany attended the University of Toledo, where she earned a Bachelor of Arts in psychology.
 She then attended The University of Northern Colorado for school psychology, but she soon learned that she had a passion for counseling, so she transferred to Indiana Wesleyan University, where she earned her Master of Arts in clinical mental health counseling.

-Brittany is currently a Licensed Professional Counselor (LPC) in the state of Ohio and has her certification as a Nationally Certified Counselor (NCC).
-Brittany does counseling work with adults, but mainly works with children and adolescents.
-She has experience working with individuals with depression, anxiety, bipolar disorder, trauma, oppositional defiance disorder, and attention deficit hyperactivity disorder.
-Prior to becoming a counselor, Brittany worked as a graduate research assistant at the University of Northern Colorado, as a substitute teacher in both Colorado and Ohio, as well as worked as a privately hired autism aide for several years.
+Brittany is currently a Licensed Professional Counselor (LPC) in the state of Ohio working towards independent licensure and has her certification as a Nationally Certified Counselor (NCC).
+Brittany provides individual counseling to all ages but specializes in therapy for youth ages 9+.
+She has experience working with individuals with depression, anxiety, bipolar disorder, trauma, oppositional defiance disorder, and attention deficit hyperactivity disorder (ADHD/ADD).
+Prior to becoming a therapist, Brittany worked as a graduate research assistant at the University of Northern Colorado, as a substitute teacher in both Colorado and Ohio, and as an autism aide for several years.

-Alicia is passionate about serving in Northwest Ohio as she was born and raised in Williams County.
-She is a Licensed Independent Clinical Social Worker-Supervisor and Licensed Independent Chemical Dependency Counselor.
+Alicia is passionate about serving in Northwest Ohio as she was born and raised in Williams County and is a strong voice & community advocate for substance use prevention.
+She is an independently licensed Clinical Social Worker Supervisor and Licensed Independent Chemical Dependency Counselor.
 Alicia has been working full time in the mental health field since 2006.
-Alicia has experience working with all ages to address a variety of issues including anxiety, depression, bipolar disorder, adjustment disorders, low self-esteem, substance abuse/dependence, difficulty managing behaviors, codependence, and trauma.
+Alicia has experience working with clients to address a variety of issues including anxiety, depression, bipolar disorder, adjustment disorders, low self-esteem, substance abuse/dependence, difficulty managing behaviors, codependence, and trauma.

 Archbold - Bryan

-Jessica Flores has a Bachelor's in Social Work from Defiance College and a Master's in Social Work from the University of Toledo.
+Jessica has a BSW from Defiance College and a MSW from the University of Toledo.
 She is trained in trauma-informed care, TF-CBT, Dialectical Behavior Therapy, and stays connected with the National Child Traumatic Stress Network to continue to learn evidence-based approaches.
 Her experience includes working with the children’s hospital to aid children who have experienced trauma, working in a hospital outpatient behavioral health center to assist adults in need, providing a strength-based approach in the public school system, and assisting young adults in college navigating transitions.
 It has been Jessica’s goal to provide others with a strength-based approach to learning new techniques, build coping skills, identify and challenge cognitive distortions, as well as build on their own self-worth.

-Jessica has also been involved in community outreach, working with NAMI, The University of Toledo, and the Black Swamp Art Council.
+Jessica has also been heavily involved in community outreach & advocacy, working with NAMI, The University of Toledo, and the Black Swamp Art Council.
 She assisted to coordinate and presented at NAMI’s Latino Mental Health Forum.
-She assisted in coordinating the University of Toledo Latino Youth Summit.
-Jessica has also worked as an instructor for the Black Swamp Art Council's mobile art program.
-She has also used art as a means of self-expression and creativity with survivors of domestic violence.
+She assisted in coordinating the University of Toledo Latino Youth Summit and has also worked as an instructor for the Black Swamp Art Council's mobile art program.
+Jessica is well-versed in teaching others to use art as a means of self-expression and creativity with survivors of domestic violence.

 Bryan

-Julie works with Fiona, a loving addition to sessions with Julie.
-Fiona is in training to recieve her Therapy Dog certification.
+Julie works with Fiona, a loving addition to therapy sessions.
+Fiona is a kind and gentle golden labradoodle in training to receive her Therapy Dog certification.
 Her focus of study is in the care and love for all humans.
-Fiona will provide clients with additional acceptance and comfort, with the hopes to make entering therapy a bit easier.
+Fiona provides clients with additional acceptance and comfort in efforts to make entering therapy a bit easier.

 Have a question about our therapists?
 Call us at 419-445-1552 in Archbold, at 419-636-1713 in Bryan, or 419-330-3522 in Wauseon to learn more.